 Bureau of Prisons investigates all allegations of resident-on-resident sexual abuse and staff sexual misconduct.
 Investigations are initiated by staff at the RRC and the Investigation Unit at BOP headquarters.
 Please understand without detailed information, it is difficult to investigate a sexual abuse or sexual harassment situation.
 REAP

 All inmates, residents, and detainees have the right to be protected from retaliations for reporting such incidents.
-If you feel that you are being retaliated against due to a report please contact Lisa Watson Retaliation Officer@ 217 544-9858 ext.
-3119 and or Janice Hughes PREA compliance Manager @ 217 544-9858 118 ext.
+If you feel that you are being retaliated against due to a report, please contact Lisa Watson Retaliation Officer@ 217 544-9858 ext.
+3119 and or Janice Hughes PREA Coordinator @ 217 544-9858 3118 ext.
 3112.

 Reporting Information for Adult Transition Center(s) residents:

 Residents housed at Family Guidance Centers are urged to report allegations of sexual abuse and sexual harassment.
 Residents can report by submitting a request slip, a grievance, telling a trusted staff member, or asking a family member or friend to call the report line.